-DALLAS- American Airlines hub*, distance makes economics not favorable, lose connection to some of Europe and Asia.
+DALLAS- American Airlines hub*, distance makes economics not favorable, lose connection to some of Europe and Asia/Middle East.

-CHARLOTTE- American Airlines hub, economics a little better than Dallas, lose connections to Asia.
+CHARLOTTE- American Airlines hub*, economics a little better than Dallas, lose connections to Asia/Middle East.

 ATLANTA- Delta hub - Delta not interested in EAS service, no other major airline hubbed here.

-American also has a hub in Chicago, and if they were to bid to serve Paducah, it would likely be service to O'Hare before any other hub, as it is the closest one to Paducah.
+*American also has a hub in Chicago, and if they were to bid to serve Paducah, they would likely offer service to O'Hare before any other hub, as it is the closest one to Paducah.

 All things considered, we know Chicago has issue in terms of weather’s effects on traffic.
 But on average 97% of our flights fly year after year, in spite of the weather.